FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/2-Basics_of_PID.md

 After this, we measure something known as **error**, which is defined as `error = setpoint - current`.
 For instance, if the current height of our elevator is 40 inches off the ground, the error would be `error = 60 - 40 = 20`.
 You can think of one of the purposes of PID control as driving the error towards 0.

 The main idea of PID control is turning that error term into a motor output that we can use to drive that error to 0.
-There are three components of PID control, each of which can be used independently of one another, but produce the best results when used all together.
+While each of the three components of PID control can be used independently of one another, they produce the best results when used all together.

 > [!NOTE]
 > Here, we are assuming that a positive motor output will increase our sensor reading.
 So when we apply a positive motor output, the elevator will rise up.
 This is important to note: if this wasn't the case, we'd have to invert our motor controller.